Last Updated: March 24, 2026

 Although these fish are usually bought as juveniles in the fish store at just 1.5 to 4 inches long, when fully grown they are large African rift lake cichlids that can grow longer than 12 inches.

-Males can reach a maximum of about 13 inches while females are smaller, growing to about 10 inches long. although juveniles can be kept in a 75-gallon aquarium, a group is best kept in a much larger aquarium size of around 150 gallons.
+Males can reach a maximum of about 13 inches while females are smaller, growing to about 10 inches long.
+Although juveniles is kept in a 75-gallon aquarium, a group is best kept in a much larger aquarium size of around 150 gallons.

 Fortunately, they are slow-growing fish, so you can definitely start out with a 75 gallon, provided you can commit to upgrading when the time comes.
 Of course, it is better to start out with the right size aquarium from the beginning though.